GameplayJDK/pySCLikeSync/README.md

 The mf download may need up 3 seconds to (re)start.

+You can use Sublime Text 2 (or 3) to edit the files since the related `.sublime-project` file is contained.
+I don't recommend you to use the contained `.sublime-workspace` file tho', because it's optimized for my system (`eOS freya b1`) and will produce a few errors if you use it 'as-is' on your computer.

 Currently it supports:
 * Fetching urls from the soundcloud api
 * Downloading the tracks (with automatic naming)